MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureDisk.md

 # Get-AzureDisk

 ## SYNOPSIS
-Gets information about disks in the azure_2 disk repository.
+Gets information about disks in the Azure disk repository.

 ## SYNTAX